Coconut MCT Oil (C8/C10) Playbook: Keto Coffee, Daily Dosage & Stomach-Safe Strategies

 Share

 This introduction lays a clear foundation for you.
-In the next few minutes, you’ll get an overview of serving sizes, timing, and food pairings, plus solutions for every common gastrointestinal challenge or issue at the very beginning of your MCT journey.
+In the next few minutes, you’ll get an overview of serving sizes, timing, and food pairings, plus solutions for common GI challenges at the very beginning of your MCT journey (Bach & Babayan, 1982; St-Onge & Jones, 2002).

-What You'll Learn about What is the best way to take MCT oil?
+What You'll Learn about the Best Way to Take MCT Oil

 - Starting teaspoons that build tolerance smoothly